 Before you start crafting your own stellar dental school personal statement, you must review some dental school personal statement examples.
 Why?
 These sample essays can help you brainstorm and reflect on what you would like to include in your essay.
-This blog dives into some dental school personal statement examples from our own past successful students, and then our dental school advisors will go over our proven strategies to help you create your own from scratch!
-As you review these examples keep in mind that these are final works and the result of multiple rounds of reviews by our admissions experts as part of our application review programs.
-Writing fantastic statements for dental school requires patience and multiple rounds of revisions before a perfect statement can be written.
+This blog dives into some successful dental school personal statement examples from our own students, and then our dental school advisors will go over our proven strategies to help you create your own from scratch!

 Listen to the blog!